Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: CES Demand System with Observed and Unobserved Product Characteristics

 The representative consumer's budget-constrained utility maximization problem, the solution of which is the Marshallian demand system, is:

 The Marshallian demand system is:

 which leads to the predicted quantity market shares expression:

 Equation (\ref{eq:demandsystem}) is what we call the CES demand system with observed and unobserved product characteristics.
 The demand system (\ref{eq:demandsystem}), which is in the form of the predicted quantity market shares, is our primary interest because the same predicted quantity market share expression from \citet{Berry1994,Berry1995} can be derived by imposing a further structure on the quality kernel, $\chi\left(\cdot\right)$. (\ref{eq:demandsystem}), a system of predicted quantity market shares, imposes only $\#\left(\mathcal{J}_{t}\right)-1$ constraints on the Marshallian demand system, $\mathbf{q}_{t}$, in (\ref{eq:optimalquantity}).
-Only when combined with the budget constraints can the Marshallian demand quantities, $\mathbf{q}_{t}$, be uniquely pinned down for a given price vector, $\left(\mathbf{p}_{t},y_{t}\right)\in\mathbb{R}^{\#\left(\mathcal{J}_{t}\right)+1}$.\footnote{See \citet{Joo2016} for a proof and discussion on this point.}
+Only when combined with the budget constraint $\sum_{j\in\mathcal{J}_{t}}p_{j,t}q_{j,t}=y_{t}$ can the Marshallian demand quantities, $\mathbf{q}_{t}$, be uniquely pinned down for a given price vector, $\left(\mathbf{p}_{t},y_{t}\right)\in\mathbb{R}^{\#\left(\mathcal{J}_{t}\right)+1}$.

 For the invertibility of the demand system, (\ref{eq:demandsystem}), we consider the subset $\mathcal{J}_{t}^{+}\left(\subseteq\mathcal{J}_{t}\right)$, such that $\pi_{j,t}>0$ for all $j\in\mathcal{J}_{t}^{+}$.
 The demand system specified by $\left\{ \pi_{j,t}\right\} _{j\in\mathcal{J}_{t}^{+}}$ satisfies the connected substitutes conditions from \citet{Berry2013}, and is thus invertible.
 Invertibility of the demand system implies that $\sigma$, the elasticity of substitution, is identified.
 If we impose suitable structures on $\chi\left(\cdot\right)$, such as monotonicity with index restriction, the structural parameters of $\chi\left(\cdot\right)$ are also identified.
 We investigate the specific functional forms of $\chi\left(\cdot\right)$ in Section \ref{subsec:The-Exponential-Quality}.